ggandor/lightspeed.nvim/README.md

 Sneak's approach, however, with its sole focus on using 2-character search patterns for targeting, and later combining that with the labeling method inspired by EasyMotion, felt close to perfect at its time.
-A user of Sneak embraces a philosophy that is just the opposite than the above one: you barely need to think about motions anymore - "sneaking" gets you everywhere you need to be, with maximal precision.
+A user of Sneak embraces a philosophy that is just the opposite of above: you barely need to think about motions anymore - "sneaking" gets you everywhere you need to be, with maximal precision.
 It is like having a _jetpack_ on you all the time.

 ### Always a step ahead of you